Weather | Catastrophic Events | Food Chains and Webs | Science Process | Miscellaneous |

 (4) conduction of heat through the air to the water in the cups

 Base your answers to the following questions on the diagram below, which shows two insulated Styrofoam cups of water connected by an aluminum bar.
-The thermometers show the temperature of the water in cup A and cup B at the beginning of a heat-flow experiment.
+The thermometers show the temperature of the water in cup and cup at the beginning of a heat-flow experiment.

 Which process is most responsible for the temperature changes that will take place?